Moving from Brooklyn

 Brooklyn to Miami became a defined migration pattern in 2020 and has held steady since — about 12,000 Brooklynites make the move each year.
 The financial driver is acute: a Brooklyn freelancer earning $150K pays roughly $19,000 in combined NYC and NY state income tax, which Miami eliminates entirely.
 Beyond taxes, Miami's Wynwood and Brickell neighborhoods have absorbed a steady flow of Brooklyn creatives, restaurateurs, and tech workers, building a recognizable transplant scene with similar cultural touchstones.

-Based on 2025 migration data, Brooklyn to Miami is one of the most concentrated borough-to-city migration routes, with approximately 12,000 households making this exact move each year.
+Based on 2025 migration data from the IRS Statistics of Income Migration Data and US Census American Community Survey, Brooklyn to Miami is one of the most concentrated borough-to-city migration routes, with approximately 12,000 households making this exact move each year.
 Here's what's driving it:

 - Eliminate combined NYC — + NY State income tax (13–14% effective)